Byron Buxton Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.97 team ERA that ranks 12th among all league pitching staffs.
+- The 7.4 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.

-- The Guardians surrender the eighth-fewest home runs in baseball (31 total, one per game).
+- The Guardians' 3.91 team ERA ranks 12th among all MLB pitching staffs.

-- Battenfield makes the start for the Guardians, his fourth of the season.
-He is 0-2 with a 4.67 ERA and 14 strikeouts through 17 1/3 innings pitched.
+- Guardians pitchers combine to give up 32 home runs (one per game), the 10th-fewest in baseball.

-- The right-hander last appeared in relief on Sunday, when he threw two innings against the Boston Red Sox, allowing three earned runs while giving up three hits.
+- The Guardians will send Allen (1-1) out to make his third start of the season.

-- In four games this season, the 25-year-old has amassed a 4.67 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.
+- In his last time out on Sunday, the left-hander threw five innings against the Boston Red Sox, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.